Wednesday, June 5, 2024

 In Numbers 8:24 the age of 25 is when Levites start waiting upon the service of the Congregation, but in Numbers 4:3-47 the age of 30 is when they started to do the work of the Congregation.

-Now a lot of people in Acts seem to be Baptized right after they convert, but in Acts 2 and 8 we are dealing with people coming from an Israelite background, the Ethiopian Eunuch was reading Isaiah already, the stuff the 5 year Catechism may be necessary for they would already know.
+Now a lot of people in Acts seem to be Baptized right after they convert, but in Acts 2 and 8 we are dealing with people coming from an Israelite background, the Ethiopian Eunuch was reading Isaiah already, the stuff the 5 year Catechism was necessary for may be stuff they already knew.

-I am a true Paulian Christian, I don't believe we are under the Law in any rigid or legalistic sense.
+I'm a true Paulian Christian, I don't believe we are under The Law in any rigid or legalistic sense.
 But I am Hebrew Roots enough to still believe The Torah is useful, for things like this especially.
-And I think a lot of early Christian traditions that don't seem directly mandated by The New Testament have tier roots in applying Torah ideas though a New Testament filter.
+And I think a lot of early Christian traditions that don't seem directly mandated by The New Testament have their roots in applying Torah ideas though a New Testament filter.

 So 20 as the minimum age for even beginning to prepare for Baptism in my view should also be the minimum age of Consent for Sex and Marriage.
 But I can even sympathize with raising that to 25 based on the science about how the Brian isn't fully developed till 25.